End-of-Model-Year Car Buying Tips You Need to Know

 In most cases, you can expect a new model year to start around late fall or early winter.
-It is rare for a new model year to release in the spring or summer, but it’s not entirely unheard of, so be sure to do your research.
+It is rare for a new model year to be released in the spring or summer, but it’s not entirely unheard of, so research.

-You will also want to keep in mind that new car rebates and incentives will become more prominent as the year closes.
+You will also want to remember that new car rebates and incentives will become more prominent as the year closes.
 However, your car selection will become limited as well.
 The manufacturer’s and dealers’ objective is to sell and remove the remaining leftover automobiles from the previous year’s inventory.

 2) Consider Your Needs When Buying a Leftover New Car

-While it may be impossible to know exactly where you’ll stand this time next year, let alone several years from now, it’s a good idea to look to the future when considering buying an end-of-model-year car.
-That’s because, depending on how long you plan on having the vehicle, it may or may not be worth the savings to buy a leftover.
+While it may be impossible to know exactly where you’ll stand next year, let alone several years from now, it’s a good idea to look to the future when considering buying an end-of-model-year car.
+That’s because, depending on how long you plan on having the vehicle, purchasing a leftover may or may not be worth the savings.

-For instance, let’s say buying a 2022 model year of one car will save you $2,000 on your purchase compared to a 2023 model of the exact vehicle.
-However, because you like to buy a new car every few years, your 2022 model may have a significantly lower resale/trade-in value than a 2023 model (possibly several thousand dollars lower).
+For instance, buying a 2023 model year of one car will save you $2,000 on your purchase compared to a 2024 model of the exact vehicle.
+However, because you like to buy a new car every few years, your 2023 model may have a significantly lower resale/trade-in value than a 2023 model (possibly several thousand dollars lower).

 As a result, you may have saved some money on your vehicle up-front by buying at the end of the model year, but you ultimately would have saved more by purchasing the newer model year and trading it back in or selling it for more down the road.

 3) Research and Prepare Before You Go Car Shopping